ETSI MEC model in Simu5G

 MEC host-level modelling

 The MEC host module models the MEC host level of the MEC architecture.
 It is configurable (via NED/INI files) with a maximum amount of resources, i.e. RAM, storage and CPU, that can be allocated to MEC apps.
 Its main components are the Virtualisation Infrastructure Manager (VIM) and the MEC platform modules.
 Communications with the MEC platform can also involve real MEC apps when Simu5G runs as an emulator.
-For this reason, all the entities, i.e. MEC service and Service Registry, implement a RESTful HTTP server as a TCP application running on top of the TCP/IP protocol stack of the MEC platform.
+For this reason, all the entities, i.e. MEC service and Service Registry, implement a RESTful HTTP server as a TCP application running on top of the TCP/IP protocol stack of the Virtualisation Infrastructure.
 Our model provides a module called MecServiceBase, which implements all the non-functional requirements needed for running an HTTP server (e.g. queueing, TCP connection management, gNB connections etc.).
 This allows the user to rapidly deploy an ETSI-compliant MEC service by only implementing the HTTP methods (e.g. GET, POST) according to the service behavior.

 Two ETSI MEC services are currently implemented: Radio Network Information service (RNIS), that allows users to gather up-to-date information regarding radio network condition and the UEs connected to the base station associated to the MEC host, and the Location service, that provides accurate information about UEs and/or base station locations, enabling active device location tracking and location-based service recommendations.
 The ServiceRegistry module implements the REST resources – and HTTP methods – needed to allow MEC apps to discover MEC services via the Mp1 reference point.
-MEC apps are deployed as applications over TCP and UDP transport-layer protocols of the Virtualization Infrastructure compound module.
+MEC apps are deployed as applications over TCP and UDP transport-layer protocols of the Virtualisation Infrastructure compound module.
 Allocated resources are used by the VIM to compute the delay used to model processing time: the CPU constraint is expressed in terms of instructions per second, so that we can model the processing time of a MEC app, i.e. the time required by the MEC app to execute a set of instructions, based on the MEC host processing speed and load.
-A MEC host also has a GTP module that allows it to be placed anywhere in the CN of the 5G network.
+A MEC host also has an UPF module that allows it to be placed anywhere in the CN of the 5G network.
 This is useful, for example, to test different MEC host deployments.

 Deployment scenarios